a-rashid-saaka/Jira-Service-Management/README.md

 <h3>&#9312; Ticket Creation</h3>

 <p>Ticket creation in Jira is the process of logging and defining an issue that needs to be resolved.
-This can involve tasks, incidents, service requests, or bugs, depending on the type of project.
+This can involve tasks, incidents, or service requests, depending on the type of project.
 In Jira Service Management, ticket creation is often initiated by end users, agents, or the system.</p>

 Here’s a step-by-step guide to creating a ticket in Jira: